Rupee suffers worst weekly fall in eight weeks

 "The all-time low of 52.20 is likely to be seen, but with every 10 to 20 paise depreciation, some resistance is expected," said Ashish Barua, a senior forex dealer with IndusInd Bank.

-The BSE Sensex fell 0.6 percent on Friday, dragging the main index to its biggest weekly fall in nearly three-and-a-half months, as concerns about the European debt crisis compounded lingering worries over weak local growth and slow government decision making.
+The Sensex fell 0.6 percent on Friday, posting its biggest weekly fall in nearly three-and-a-half months, as concerns about the European debt crisis compounded lingering worries over weak local growth and slow government decision making.

 Demand for the greenback from importers including oil refiners also weighed on the Indian unit, traders said.